MODERN CLASSICISM: First International Conference on 20th-Century Classical Architecture

 Direction

-Alejandro García Hermida, Polytechnic University of Madrid, Traditional Building Cultures Foundation
+Alejandro García Hermida, Universidad Politécnica de Madrid, Traditional Building Cultures Foundation

-Lucas Martí, PhD candidate at the Polytechnic University of Madrid
+Lucas Martí, PhD candidate at the Universidad Politécnica de Madrid

 Scientific Committee